-Furthermore, religious leaders also teach that our Messiah rose on a Sunday, therefore the Sabbath has been changed to that day.
+Furthermore, as we previously discussed, religious leaders also teach that our Messiah rose on a Sunday, therefore the Sabbath has been changed to that day.
 That teaching is far from Scripture and has absolutely no merit or truth.
 Yahushua died on Passover day (being our Passover Lamb) which in that year, fell on a Wednesday.
 He then was resurrected 3 days and 3 nights later, which was the weekly Sabbath (Saturday).
-For a more in-depth study please click here.

 Is the Sabbath a blessing or an inconvenience?

 Nine out of the 10 Commandments seem to not be an issue to most.
 It is “doable” to not steal, lie and to abstain from adultery.
-Those are pretty accepting and “easy on the ears” for most, but sadly it is always number 4 (The Sabbath Day) that is viewed as bondage, legalistic and burdensome.
+Those are pretty acceptable and “easy on the ears” for most, but sadly it is always number 4 (The Sabbath Day) that is viewed as bondage, legalistic and burdensome.
 Why is that?
 Is it because it’s uncomfortable and inconvenient to stop doing all the things our culture knows and loves on that day?
-It’s our day to do household projects, go shopping, eat out, attend a sporting/concert/live events, etc… The thought of turning all that off and dedicating that day to Him is hard for most to fathom.
+It is known in our society as our day to do household projects, go shopping, eat out, attend a sporting/concert/live events, etc… The thought of turning all that off and dedicating that day to Him is hard for most to fathom.

 Sadly, some who are taught the truth about the 7th day Sabbath focus on what they will lose rather than what they can gain through obedience.
 They think about all the things they cannot do (as if their freedoms are being stripped away) rather than understanding that following our Father’s instructions gives us freedom from bondage and blessings through obedience.